-- 166. Given recent government targets to combat rising levels of air pollution and climate change, we expect to see an increasing number of electric vehicles and this is welcomed in the parish.
+161. Given recent government targets to combat rising levels of air pollution and climate change, we expect to see an increasing number of electric vehicles and this is welcomed in the parish.
 With ever increasing demands on battery performance charging electric vehicles is a major obstacle to be overcome, although there are early indications of developments in wireless charging.
 Encouraging high power chargers to reduce charging time is vital, however at present this solution is only properly available to dwellings and businesses with private off-street parking.
 The parish has a large number of older properties which do not benefit from off-road parking.
-In order to enable those without off road parking to benefit from electric vehicles it is important for the Parish to support strategies which allow vehicles to be charged in public areas (on street and public car parks) on a 'Pay as you go' basis. - 167.
-New developments need to consider supplying high power electric charging points for garages and drives as well as a some 'pay as you go' on street charging points for residents of older properties who switch to electric vehicles, or visitors who need to charge.
+In order to enable those without off road parking to benefit from electric vehicles it is important for the Parish to support strategies which allow vehicles to be charged in public areas (on street and public car parks) on a 'Pay as you go' basis.

+- 162. New developments need to consider supplying high power electric charging points for garages and drives as well as a some 'pay as you go' on street charging points for residents of older properties who switch to electric vehicles, or visitors who need to charge.
 As the demand for electric vehicles increases, it is necessary to review the provision to the parish and the substations available to manage peak time demand.
-There is no public provision in the parish for residents or visitors with electric vehicles. - 168.
+There is no public provision in the parish for residents or visitors with electric vehicles. - 163.
 The Parish Council will seek to encourage the provision of communal electric vehicle charging points.

-POLICY T3: ELECTRIC VEHICLES - Residential development of one dwelling or more and commercial development should provide a minimum of 7kW cabling to the most practical point to facilitate subsequent installation of an electric vehicle charging point.
+POLICY T3: ELECTRIC VEHICLES - Residential development of one dwelling or more and commercial development should provide a minimum of 7kW cabling, or the addition of appropriate infrastructure as advised under current HMGov guidance, to the most practical point to facilitate subsequent installation of an electric vehicle charging point.